Balance8/wdi-dt-57/work/w02/d5/todo-app/directions.md

 * Be able to submit my To-Do's and have them appear in list form
 * Mark a To-Do as "completed"
 * See a list of *only* my completed To-Do's
-* Change the status of a "completed" To-Do to *incomplete"
+* Change the status of a "completed" To-Do to "incomplete"

 ### Deliverables